chainwayxyz/citrea-docs/community/README.md

 - Propose and launch community initiatives in your local regions
 - Host local community in-person and attend virtual meetups
-- Create technical developer resources and tooling
+- Create resources and tooling
 - Create high-quality and engaging content
 - Make an impact within the Citrea ecosystem
 {% endhint %}